 1. They should change their tampon every 6 to 8 hours.
-They can put a new one in right before you go to bed, and change it right when you wake up - very important!
+They can put a new one in right before they go to bed, and change it right when they wake up - very important!

 2. They should only wear a tampon when they're menstruating.
-They shoulnd't put a tampon in if you are worried you’re about to get your period.
-Instead, you can wear a pad or try out our one of Kt's leakproof overnight period underwear styles!
+They shoulnd't put a tampon in if they are worried they're about to get your period.
+Instead, they can wear a pad or try out our one of Kt's leakproof overnight period underwear styles!

 3. Use the lowest absorbency tampon as possible.
-It probably seems best to use the highest absorbency tampon (like a super), but you’re probably not going to remember to change it.
+It probably seems best to use the highest absorbency tampon (like a super), but they're probably not going to remember to change it that way.
 So try using a regular tampon and wear our period proof underwear.

 What is Toxic Shock Syndrome?

-Chances are if you have started to use tampons, you probably have heard about TSS (Toxic Shock Syndrome).
+Chances are if your teen has started to use tampons, they probably have heard about TSS (Toxic Shock Syndrome).
 It is a rare, but very serious staph bacterial infection.
 Tampons don’t actually cause the infection, but when one is left in too long, it can create the unwanted breeding ground for bacteria that could produce the toxins.

 If you want to read more about TSS, and we highly recommend you do, check out our blog post all about it.
-It’s important for your tween or teen to be responsible and educated to make sure this doesn’t happen to you.
+It’s important for your tween or teen to be responsible and educated to make sure this doesn’t happen to them.